Your Cart

 10. Gradual Changes

 If you're used to a diet high in ultra-processed foods, consider making gradual changes.
-Start by incorporating more whole foods into your diet and gradually reducing reliance on processed options with some healthy food swaps.
+Start by incorporating more whole foods into your diet and gradually reducing reliance on processed options with some processed foods swaps.

 11. Educate Yourself